River Tolka

-The River Tolka (/ˈtɔ:lkə/; An Tulca, "the flood"), also once spelled Tolga, is one of Dublin's three main rivers, flowing from County Meath to Fingal within the old County Dublin, and through the north of Dublin city, Ireland (the other main rivers are the Liffey and the Dodder).
+The River Tolka (/ˈtɔ:lkə/; An Tulcha, "the flood"), also once spelled Tolga, is one of Dublin's three main rivers, flowing from County Meath to Fingal within the old County Dublin, and through the north of Dublin city, Ireland (the other main rivers are the Liffey and the Dodder).
 By flow of water, the Tolka is the second largest river in Dublin, following the Liffey, but runs more slowly than the Dodder.

 Course and system

 The Tolka rises east of Dunshaughlin, County Meath, and by-passes Dunboyne, from where it receives the Castle Stream tributary.
 From Clonee, where it is joined by the Clonee Stream at the eastern end of the village, it flows into County Dublin.